m4pol/fatebot/README.md

 	4) Done...
 Just save it.

 # Add/Customize Exploit
-The exploit that's used in this botnet mostly will be a command injection (TBH it's all of it LMAO).
-You can add more new exploits if you want, but I recommend it to be a command injection vulnerability because you don't need to add or write anything more you just need to config it.
-I try to make the exploit feature easy and flexible to the configuration as much as I can.
-If two examples down below is not enough you can see more example in "internal/exploit.go".
+The vulnerability exploit that's used in this botnet will mostly be command injection exploits.
+You can add more new exploits if you want, but I recommend using a command injection vulnerability exploit.
+This is because you won't need to add or write anything more; you just need to configure it.
+I try to make the exploit feature easy and flexible to the configuration as much as i can.
+If the two examples down below is not enough, you can also see more examples in <b>"internal/exploit.go".</b>

 	#################################################################
 	### Example 1: In case that you want to add a new HTTP header ###